hughluo/paper/distributed_file_systems/The_Google_File_System.md

 ## Design

-A GFS cluster consists of a single master and multiple chunkservers and is accessed by multiple clients
+A GFS cluster consists of a single master and multiple chunkservers and is accessed by multiple clients.
+ File system control(via master) and data transfer (directly between chunck servers and client) is separated.

 ### single master model

-* the involvement in read and write file is minimized
+* Less master involvement: the involvement in read and write file is minimized
 * Clients never read and write file data through the master
 * Clients ask master which chunkservers it should contact and cache it, then TCP to chunkservers